 Monitoring Visit Checklist /Landowner Information Checklist - These checklists will help you prepare for your monitoring inspection.
 A little bit of preparation can save a lot of time in the field.
 If an easement property has changed ownership it is suggested you make an additional effort to contact the new owner(s) and communicate directly with them.
 The New Owner pages offer suggestions to walk you through a possible landowner contact process.

-Monitoring Inspection Report (blank municipal) - Each year we mail to LCIP municipalities a monitoring inspection report with information on each parcel, generated from our database.
+Monitoring Inspection Report (blank template) - Each year we prepare monitoring inspection reports for each of the Municipal LCIP properties generated from our database.
+This form includes basic ownership and property information and is e-mailed to the municipal contact we have on record.
 This report does several things.
 Filling it out demonstrates to town officials, the community, and LCIP staff that you have conducted the required monitoring and are fulfilling the terms of the project agreement.
-For us it provides a perspective on how much attention your community's conservation properties are receiving.
+For us it provides a perspective on how much attention your community's LCIP conservation properties are receiving.
 It is also an important source of communication that we can use to help maintain our support efforts to municipalities.
 This report will also provide future monitors with the necessary record of the condition of the property over time.
 If it came to a point where a violation occurred, this information will be critical to protecting the conservation interests and the interests of your town.
 Sending the reports to the CLS office also provides a safe backup storage for these important documents, a highly recommended standard operating procedure.

 Ground Monitoring - Ground monitoring, in our view, is the best way to avoid problems and quickly address existing issues.
 Beyond this, ground monitoring allows the land steward an opportunity to talk with landowners, check the conditions of the property and boundary lines, and to get to know the property.